Search This Blog

 Jubilee leaned forward and placed the Bible on the coffee table.
 “I don’t think I can take any more tonight,” she confessed.

 “I understand.
-I hope I have been able to help and not add to your confusion,” he said
+I hope I have been able to help and not add to your confusion,” he said.

-“You have helped more than you know.”
+“You have helped more than you know,” she replied with a smile.

 No comments: